Noisy-QSMOTE: Robustness Analysis of Quantum SMOTE under Quantum-Inspired Noise for Condition Monitoring and Fault Classification in Industrial and Energy Systems: Methodology

 The synthetic set for class $\ell$ is generated by repeating Eq. \eqref{eq:synthetic} independently $\mathrm{need}_\ell$ times for randomly chosen minority seeds $x$ with $y=\ell$.
 Stacking all generated $\widetilde{x}$ across $\ell\in\mathcal{L}_{\min}$ produces the oversampled matrix $X_{\text{out}}$ and corresponding labels $y_{\text{out}}$.
 The method has the following consequences: \begin{enumerate} \item {Adaptivity to cluster geometry:} The step direction is \emph{cluster-informed} via $c=c(x)$, and the step length adapts to the \emph{quantum similarity} between $x$ and $c$ through $\alpha(x,c)$ in Eq. \eqref{eq:q-angle}. \item {Scale compatibility:} Because $r$ is dimensionless while Eq. \eqref{eq:synthetic} outputs in feature units, standardization of $X$ is assumed so that angular scales translate meaningfully into step magnitudes. \item {Convex movement:} If one wishes to constrain synthetic samples strictly within the ray segment from $x$ towards $c$, the optional projection

 can be applied; Algorithm~\ref{Algo-QuantumSMOTE} uses Eq. \eqref{eq:synthetic} without this clamp. \end{enumerate}

 The QSMOTE method shown in Algorithm \ref{Algo-QuantumSMOTE} generates synthetic samples for minority classes in an imbalanced dataset using a quantum-inspired approach.
 It first fits a KMeans clustering model on the feature matrix $X$ to obtain cluster centroids.
 For each minority class, it calculates the number of new samples required to match the majority class size.
 For each required synthetic sample, it randomly selects a minority instance and predicts its cluster to obtain the corresponding centroid.
 It then computes a quantum-inspired angle between the sample and the centroid using the compact swap test method.
 A step fraction is sampled uniformly based on this angle and a split factor, and a direction vector from the sample to the centroid is computed and normalized.
 The synthetic sample is generated by moving along this direction scaled by the step fraction.
 All generated synthetic samples are concatenated to the original feature matrix and their labels to the label vector, producing a balanced dataset $X\_out$ and $y\_out$ for subsequent training of classical ML models.
+It is important to emphasize that the quantum-inspired noise channels considered in this work are applied to the compact-swap-test-based similarity estimation process rather than to the downstream classifiers.
+Since RF, SVM, DT, LR, and NB are classical machine-learning models, they are subsequently used only to evaluate the downstream impact of noisy-QSMOTE-generated synthetic samples on fault-classification performance.
+The noisy-QSMOTE framework follows a sequential propagation process.
+Noise first affects the compact swap test, which alters the overlap estimation between minority samples and cluster centroids.
+The modified overlap values influence the similarity score and angle computation used for synthetic sample generation.
+As a result, the generated balanced datasets differ from those obtained under noise-free conditions, allowing the downstream impact of noisy similarity estimation to be quantified through classification performance.